2010 New Hampshire gubernatorial election

 The 2010 New Hampshire gubernatorial election was held on November 2, 2010.
-Incumbent Democratic Governor John Lynch was re-elected to his fourth term and final term.
+Incumbent Democratic Governor John Lynch was re-elected to his fourth and final term.

 New Hampshire is one of only two states where the Governor serves for a two-year term, the other being neighboring Vermont.
 Lynch was re-elected by landslide margins in 2006 and 2008, and enjoyed historically high approval ratings.
 In early 2010, his approval rating showed a downward trend, with an April poll indicating that his approval had fallen below 50% (44% approve, 42% disapprove).
 After the primary elections in mid-September, Lynch's approval rating rebounded (51% approve, 38% disapprove).